Nazulka/Poster-Panda/README.md

 - [x] **Imagery**
-* All supporting images for the website as well as products' images were carefully selected from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
+* All supporting images for the website as well as product images were carefully selected from [Unsplash](https://unsplash.com/), [Shutterstock](https://www.shutterstock.com/home) and [Pexels](https://www.pexels.com/).

 [:top:](#poster-panda)